adashivers/marchingcube/README.md

 # marchingcube
-marching cubes for unity using compute shaders.
+marching cubes for unity using three different workflows: single-thread, jobs, and compute shaders.

-In hiatus for now, as I work on PAN.

 done following the paper at the end of this webpage: https://paulbourke.net/geometry/polygonise/